AlexKintis/JavaRouletteGame/README.md

-# Roulette the Game "Incomplete"
+# Roulette the Game "Under Progress"

 ## What it does
 It is the normal **European roulette** but in **tui** mode.
 This is not something special.